jgarridoalcazar/optimizer/README.md

 #Optimizer

-A recent fork of Optimizer by vellamike, which is no longer in development.
+A recent fork of Optimizer (an optimization package) by vellamike, which is no longer in active development.

 Optimizer is a graphical tool for the optimization of Neuronal Models

 Installation
 ============